Lim Ju-heon: 2023–2024 season

 Competing at the 2023 South Korean ISU Junior Grand Prix Qualifiers, Lim finished third.
 Due to this placement, Lim was assigned to two events on the 2023–24 ISU Junior Grand Prix circuit.
 He won the silver medal at 2023 JGP Japan and gold at 2023 JGP Poland.
 These results allowed Lim to qualify for the 2023–24 Junior Grand Prix Final in Beijing, China.
 He then went on to compete on the senior level at the 2023 CS Denis Ten Memorial Challenge, where he won the gold medal.
 He subsequently competed at the South Korean Annual Ranking Competition, placing fifth.

 At the Junior Grand Prix Final placed second in the short program but fourth in the free skater, dropping to fourth place overall.
 Going on to compete at the 2024 South Korean Championships, Lim placed eighth.

 Getting selected as one of the three men's singles skaters to represent South Korea at the 2024 Four Continents Championships in Shanghai, China, Lim would finish thirteenth.

 2024–2025 season

 Lim started the season by competing at the 2024 CS Lombardia Trophy, where he finished eighth.
 Making his senior Grand Prix series debut, Lim finished twelfth at the 2024 NHK Trophy.
 Two weeks following that event, he would finish ninth at the annual South Korean Ranking Competition.
 Lim subsequently placed eighth at the 2025 South Korean Championships.

 2025–2026 season

-Lim started the season by competing at the 2025 CS Cranberry Cup International and finishing in fifteenth place.
+Lim started the season by competing at the 2025 CS Cranberry Cup International and the 2025 CS Nebelhorn Trophy, finishing fifteenth at both events.